Donald Trump heads to Texas to visit unfinished US-Mexico border wall with Governor Greg Abbott | ExBulletin

 Donald Trump heads to Texas to visit unfinished US-Mexico border wall with Governor Greg Abbott

-AUSTIN, Texas (KBTX) – Former President Donald Trump will travel to Texas on Wednesday to visit parts of the US-Mexico border, where Gov. Greg Abbott pledged to build a border wall repeating Trump’s broken promise during of his presidential campaign.
+Former President Donald Trump will travel to Texas on Wednesday to visit parts of the US-Mexico border, where Gov. Greg Abbott has pledged to build a border wall repeating Trump’s broken promise during his presidential campaign.

 Trump’s visit comes as Republicans continue to hammer President Joe Bidens’ administration over increased border arrests.
 There were 180,034 apprehensions last month at the US-Mexico border, and 40% of those returned had already crossed.
 That’s down from less than 25,000 at the end of 2020, according to US Customs and Border Protection data.
 Under the Trump administration, the highest number of monthly arrests recorded was almost 150,000.